mebishalnapit/creative-blog/readme.txt

 If you would like to contribute to the translations of this theme to your native language, then, you can visit this link: https://translate.wordpress.org/projects/wp-themes/creative-blog/ and then contribute to the translation.

 == CHANGELOG ==
+= VERSION 1.0.4 =
+* Added the option to make the content and sidebar area sticky

 = VERSION 1.0.3 =
 * Migrated the Custom CSS code added in theme options to Additional CSS section introduced in WordPress 4.7